Classification of quark and gluon jets in hot QCD medium with deep learning: Summary and Outlook

 \section{Summary and Outlook}

 In this work, we first showed the good compatibility of the CNN by presenting its prediction performance on the energy loss of quark and gluon jets, respectively, yielding quite similar results.
-We presented the different features of quark and gluon jets after quenching and used deep learning techniques to classify them.
+Then we presented the different features of quark and gluon jets after quenching and used deep learning techniques to classify them.
 It has been found that the greater the energy loss is, the more difficult it is to classify the jets.
 For now, our study has been purely phenomenological or based on results from selected Monte Carlo models.
-Given this interesting results, it would also be appealing to pursue a more general theoretical understanding of quark and gluon jet modifications in order to take full advantage of this tagging in the future.
+Given these interesting results, it would also be appealing to pursue a more general theoretical understanding of quark and gluon jet modifications in order to take full advantage of this tagging in the future.

-\acknowledgments This work is supported by the Trond Mohn Foundation under Grant No. BFS2018REK01 and the University of Bergen.
+\acknowledgments This work is supported by the Trond Mohn Foundation under Grant No. BFS2018REK01, the University of Bergen and the Norwegian Research Council grant 255253/F50 - CERN Heavy Ion Theory.
 Y. D. thanks the support from the Norwegian e-infrastructure UNINETT Sigma2 for the data storage and HPC resources with Project Nos.
 NS9753K and NN9753K.
 D. P. has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 754496.